Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 They have divided into five groups of difficult and easiest languages for English speakers.

-Since most Indians interested in pursuing a foreign language already speak English, well, at least most people can understand elementary-level English.
+Since most Indians interested in pursuing a foreign language already speak English, at least most people can understand elementary-level English.

 I have only considered vital and widespread foreign languages in India to keep it as simple as possible!